 Who says Open Enrollment has to be stressful?

 Sure, there is a lot to manage, but with the right plan and a good strategy, you can be a benefits champion.
-We’ve put together some best practices that make open enrollment easy, engaging and (dare I say it?) fun!
+We’ve put together some open enrollment best practices that make enrollment easy, engaging and (dare I say it?) fun!

 Make a Plan

-Treat your OE communications like a full-scale marketing campaign.
+Treat your open enrollment communications like a full-scale marketing campaign.
 Build a timeline for what you are going to communicate before, during and after OE.
-Include multiple touch points and integrate lots of different media.
+As a best practice, include multiple touch points and integrate lots of different media.